atealxt/atealxt.github.io/_posts/2018-11-19-research-references.md

 Headline
 </h3>

-Two years not update, time spent at work hard, read a Master degree, and get a son!
+Two years not update, time spent at work, read a Master degree, and get a son!

 I will restart writing, here beginning with some valuable links not directly refer in my thesis.